sommerda/privacy_webpage/README.md

 The privacy web-page is built on top of the python web framework django and can be started from the directory "webpage" with the command "python3 manage.py runserver"

-If you are going to run thisfor more than playig around, please do not forget to change the Django Secret Key!
+If you have intentions with this code beyond playig around, please do not forget to change the Django Secret Key!

 For addidional information on Probability Buckets, see the [Github Repo](https://github.com/sommerda/privacybuckets), and realted publications [1] and [2].